tencentyun/qcloud-documents/product/计算与网络/云硬盘/新手指引_en.md

 ```
 Write some content in the edit mode, such as: "This is my first test".
 After pressing ESC to exit the edit mode, enter `wq` to save the changed content.
 When executing the` ls` command, you'll find that the file has been written to the disk.

+.For more information on partitioning, formatting  and file system creation on Linux system, please refer to [Partitioning, Formatting, Mounting and File System Creation on Linux System](https://www.qcloud.com/document/product/362/6735).